 Above, from L-to-R are Myron Healey, Steve Clark, Marshall Reed, John Merton, Max Terhune, and on the far right wearing the suit is Hugh Prosser.
 From WESTERN RENEGADES (Monogram, 1949), an entry in the Johnny Mack Brown series.

-L-to-R are Healy, Henry Rowland and Bill Elliott in VIGILANTE TERROR (Allied Artists, 1953).
+Above from left to right are Myron Healy, Henry Rowland and Bill Elliott in a scene from VIGILANTE TERROR (Allied Artists, 1953).

 (Courtesy of Minard Coons)

 Above, from L-to-R, Myron Healey and Monte Hale pondering some questions from the audience during one of the 1970s film conventions.